Funding

 Additional, private paid hours according to a Provider’s usual terms and conditions

 The simple reality is that Government funding does not cover the cost of providing the enhanced provision that we offer at Early Days.
 With the latest Government guidance making additional charges non-mandatory, this has put considerable strain on all nursery settings to remain financially viable.
-Without additional income on top of funding, we would not be able to survive or we would have to significantly cut back on the services/learning opportunities provided to children in our care.
+Without additional income on top of funding, we would not be able to survive or we would have to significantly cut back on the services/staff ratios/learning opportunities provided to children in our care.

 Meals